This post may include affiliate links.

 If you do have a heavy rain, keep an eye on your tomatoes for the next 24 hours.
 If you notice any cracks or splits, harvest those tomatoes and use them right away.

-Also, if you know there’s a rainstorm coming, you can go ahead and harvest any tomatoes that are almost ripe so they don’t end up splitting.
+Also, if you know there’s a rainstorm coming, harvest any tomatoes that are almost ripe so they don’t end up splitting.

 Fertilize Every Two Weeks